Commonwealth Class: live debates guide

 - Take a quick look at our previous debates to see how they work - examples here and here.

 - Make sure you locate the live debate page before the debate, and show the films provided to your pupils if you can.
-(The debate page is clearly promoted on the World Class homepage in the preceding week.)
+(The debate page is clearly promoted on the Commonwealth Class homepage in the preceding week.)

 - If you need inspiration, use the debate points (located at the top of the live page) as talking points.